15 Best Online Course Platforms: Where Should Your Online Course Go?

-If you have a skill you can teach that’s in demand, there’s room for a good online class or tutorial covering that skill.
-Where there’s a high demand there’s also money to be made.
+If you have a skill you can teach that's in demand, there's room for a good online class or tutorial covering that skill.
+Where there's a high demand, there's also money to be made.
 Having knowledge or expertise is only the beginning.

-After all, you can create the best online training course in the world but if you have nowhere to sell it then you’re going to be hard pressed to make much of anything.
+After all, you can create the best online training course in the world, but if you have nowhere to sell it, then you're going to be hard-pressed to make much of anything.
 The right online course platform can make or break the success of your online course.
 Which one is best will depend on a variety of factors.

 What Are Online Course Platforms?

-Depending on how much you handle on your end a good course platform may focus mostly on creating the sale for you.
+Depending on how much you handle on your end, a good online course platform may focus mostly on creating the sale for you.
 Some focus on simply hosting and providing traffic to your course in a marketplace format.
 Many of these platforms actually provide the tools you will want to create audio, video, and text aids.
 Then organize them in a way that puts together the information in a truly top-notch level.

 Do you have a large email list that lets you boost sales with a good email marketing campaign?
-Do you have a reputation for creating quality online trainings already, or are you new to the scene?
+Do you have a reputation for creating quality online training already, or are you new to the scene?
 These are important questions, and the best course platform not only depends on the answer to those questions but also others.